 - 1. Do not meet any one or more of the eligibility criteria; - 2.
 Do not supply information or documentation required by the application process or provide false, inaccurate or incomplete information or misrepresent any information related to eligibility, award of preference for admission, allowances, family composition or rent. - 3.
 Have failed to respond to a written request for information or a request to declare their continued interest in the program; - 4.
-Have a history of not meeting financial obligations, especially rent; - 5.
-Do not have the ability to maintain (with reasonable accommodation) their housing in a decent and safe condition where such habits could adversely affect the health, safety, or welfare of other Residents; - 6.
-Currently owe rent or other amounts to any housing authority or privately-owned HUD-subsidized property in connection with their public housing or Section 8 programs; - 7.
-Have a family household member who has been terminated for cause or evicted under any assisted or unassisted housing program; - 8.
-Is out of compliance with the Community Service Self-Sufficiency (CSSR) requirement in connection with any public housing property or program; - Have committed fraud, bribery or any other corruption in connection with any federal housing assistance program, including the intentional misrepresentation of information related to their housing application or benefits derived there from; - 10.
-A record of, or reasonable cause to believe, disturbances of neighbors, destruction of property, or living or housekeeping habits at prior residences that may adversely affect the health, safety or welfare of other Residents or cause damage to the unit or development; - 11.
+Have net family assets that exceed \$100,000 (adjusted annually for inflation) and/or has a present ownership interest in, a legal right to reside in, and the effective legal authority to see real property that is suitable for occupancy by the family as a residence.
+(Reference 12.4 of this ACOP for specific details); - 5.
+Have a history of not meeting financial obligations, especially rent; - 6.
+Do not have the ability to maintain (with reasonable accommodation) their housing in a decent and safe condition where such habits could adversely affect the health, safety, or welfare of other Residents; - 7.
+Currently owe rent or other amounts to any housing authority or privately-owned HUD-subsidized property in connection with their public housing or Section 8 programs; - 8.
+Have a family household member who has been terminated for cause or evicted under any assisted or unassisted housing program; - 9.
+Is out of compliance with the Community Service Self-Sufficiency (CSSR) requirement in connection with any public housing property or program; - 10.
+Have committed fraud, bribery or any other corruption in connection with any federal housing assistance program, including the intentional misrepresentation of information related to their housing application or benefits derived there from; - 11.
+A record of, or reasonable cause to believe, disturbances of neighbors, destruction of property, or living or housekeeping habits at prior residences that may adversely affect the health, safety or welfare of other Residents or cause damage to the unit or development; - 12.
 A criminal conviction(s) by any household member involving crimes of physical violence against persons or property and any other criminal conviction(s), including drug-related criminal activity that demonstrate a risk of an adverse effect on the health, safety, or well-being of other Residents or staff or of damage to the property.
-In evaluating an applicant's criminal history, the Housing Department will consider the nature, severity, and recency of the applicant's criminal conduct. - 12.
-Have engaged in threatening or abusive or violent behavior towards any Housing Department staff or Residents; - 13.
+In evaluating an applicant's criminal history, the Housing Department will consider the nature, severity, and recency of the applicant's criminal conduct. - 13.
+Have engaged in threatening or abusive or violent behavior towards any Housing Department staff or Residents; - 14.
 Applicants on parole, probation, rehabilitation and/or any sentencing requirement must successfully complete the program with no subsequent criminal activity within six (6) months from the latter of the date of release from prison or successful completion of the above program(s).